-We believe that, by being treated as a corporation for federal income tax purposes, instead of a partnership, we will (i) eliminate unitholders' out-of-pocket tax burden ("phantom income") arising from allocating taxable income to them without making corresponding cash distributions; (ii) potentially broaden our base of interested investors; (iii) enable us to fully deduct for tax purposes certain public company-related expenses; and (iv) lower our administrative expenses by eliminating Schedules K-1, which will no longer be necessary.
-For tax years after December 31, 2017, unitholders will receive a Form 1099-DIV in lieu of a Schedule K-1 as has been (or will be) provided for.
+We believe that, by being treated as a corporation for federal income tax purposes, instead of a partnership, we will (i) eliminate unitholders' out-ofpocket tax burden ("phantom income") arising from allocating taxable income to them without making corresponding cash distributions; (ii) potentially broaden our base of interested investors; (iii) enable us to fully deduct for tax purposes certain public company-related expenses; and (iv) lower our administrative expenses by eliminating Schedules K-1, which will no longer be necessary.
+For tax years after December 31, 2017, unitholders will receive a Form 1099-DIV and will not, as in previous years, receive a Schedule K-1.
 We will remain a Delaware limited partnership for state law purposes and the distribution provisions under our limited partnership agreement, including the incentive distributions, will not change.